ORNL/software-catalog/README.md

-# LLNL Software Catalog
+# ORNL Software Catalog

-Author: Ian Lee <lee1001@llnl.gov>
+Original Author: Ian Lee <lee1001@llnl.gov>

-Welcome to the Lawrence Livermore National Laboratory software portal!
-The purpose of this software portal is to serve as a hub for open source software that is produced by Lawrence Livermore National Laboratory.
+Welcome to the Oak Ridge National Laboratory software portal!
+The purpose of this software portal is to serve as a hub for open source software that is produced by Oak Ridge National Laboratory.

-LLNL produces software on a daily basis.
-Some of this software is used only internally, other components are licensed for use by external partners and collaborators, still other software is released, or even actively developed, in the open on software hosting platforms such as GitHub.com, Bitbucket.org, Sourceforge.net, and others.
+ORNL produces software on a daily basis.
+Some of this software is used only internally, other components are licensed for use by external partners and collaborators, still other software is released, or even actively developed, in the open on software hosting platforms such as GitHub.com.

 ## Prerequisites